Aspasia of Miletus

 - L. Susan StebbingFORGE

-Thinking to Some Purpose — logic as a citizen's defense against propaganda.
+Her Thinking to Some Purpose arms the citizen with logic against propaganda.

 - Onora O'NeillFORGE